BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 Abuse Info
 ----------

-Find the user in the Azure portal, then click “Reset Password”, or use PowerZure’s Set-AzureUserPassword cmdlet.
+Find the user in the Azure portal, then click "Reset Password", or use PowerZure’s Set-AzureUserPassword cmdlet.
 If password write-back is enabled, this password will also be set for a synced on-prem user.